Paragonimiasis: Life cycle

 Not all Paragonimus species infect humans.
 However, all of them target mammals as their final (definitive) hosts.
 In mammalian lung tissue, the adult flukes live as encapsulated pairs.
 As hermaphrodites, they produce and fertilise their own eggs that are released through the respiratory tract.
-The eggs are excreted to the environment either through the sputum or by being swallowed and passed out along with the faeces.
+The eggs are excreted into the environment either through the sputum or by being swallowed and passed out along with the faeces.

 In the external environment, the eggs remain unembryonated until ideal conditions of temperature and humidity are encountered.
 Then, they embryonate and develop into ciliated larvae called miracidia.
 As the egg shells disintegrate, the motile miracidia hatch and swim to seek the first intermediate host, a snail, and penetrate its soft tissues.
 Each miracidium goes through several developmental stages inside the snail: firstly into a series of daughter cells called sporocysts and then into rediae, which give rise to many worm-like larvae called cercariae.
 The cercariae penetrate through the body of the snail, emerging into the water.
 Development in the snail takes about 9 to 13 weeks.

 The cercariae then infect the second intermediate host, a crustacean such as a crab or crayfish, where they encyst and become metacercariae.
-Encystment occurs in the liver, gills, intestine, skeletal muscles and sometimes in the heart.
+Encystment occurs in the liver, gills, intestine, skeletal muscles, and sometimes in the heart.
 These cysts are the infective stage for the mammalian host.
-Freshwater crab species of genera Potamiscus, Potamon, Paratelphusa, Eriocheir, Geothelphusa, Barytelphusa, crayfish species of genus Camberoides and shrimps of genera Acrohrachium and Caridina commonly serve as the secondary intermediate hosts.
+Freshwater crab species of the genera Potamiscus, Potamon, Paratelphusa, Eriocheir, Geothelphusa, Barytelphusa, crayfish species of genus Camberoides, and shrimps of the genera Acrohrachium and Caridina commonly serve as the secondary intermediate hosts.
 The secondary intermediate hosts are infected either by directly eating the snail or penetration of the body by free-swimming cercariae.

 Human infection with P. westermani—the best understood species—occurs by eating inadequately cooked or pickled crab or crayfish that harbour metacercariae of the parasite.
 The metacercariae excyst in the duodenum, penetrate through the intestinal wall into the peritoneal cavity, then through the abdominal wall and diaphragm into the lungs, where they become encapsulated and develop into adults (7.5 to 12 mm by 4 to 6 mm).
 Unlike most other trematodes, after they migrate from the intestine, they remain in the peritoneal cavity until they find a suitable partner.
 Only then do the couples enter the lung tissues to form capsules.
 The flukes can also reach other organs and tissues, such as the brain and skeletal muscles.
-However, when this takes place completion of the life cycles is not achieved, because the eggs laid cannot exit these sites.
+However, when this takes place, completion of the life cycles is not achieved because the eggs laid cannot exit these sites.
 Time from infection to laying of eggs is 65 to 90 days.
 Infections may persist for 20 years in humans.
 Animals such as pigs, dogs, and a variety of feline species can also harbor P. westermani.
 For other species, rodents and deer are also additional (paratenic) hosts.
 By consuming infected animals of these reservoir species, even animals and humans that do not eat crustaceans directly can become infected.